Alaeddine-Nasri/ShoesStore/README.md

 ### Project Description

-ShoesStore is a mobile application developed as part of a technical skills assessment at [Company Name].
-This project serves as a demonstration of skills in React Native, Node.js, and related technologies.
+ShoesStore is a mobile application developed as part of a technical skills assessment at the bradery.
+This project serves as a demonstration of skills in JS, React Native, Typescript, Node.js, and related technologies.
 It simulates an online shoe store with features like product browsing, promotions, and user interactions.

 ## Mockups